- Itemized Deductions

 Fees to employment agencies and other costs to look for a new job in your present occupation, even if you don't get a new job.

 Certain business use of part of your home.
-For details, including limits that apply, use TaxTopic 509 (see the Form 1040 instructions) or see Pub.
+For details, including limits that apply, use TaxTopic 509 (see the Instructions for Form 1040) or see Pub.
 587.

 Certain educational expenses.
-For details, use TaxTopic 513 (see the Form 1040 instructions) or see Pub.
-970. Reduce your educational expenses by any tuition and fees deduction you claimed on Form 1040, line 34.
+For details, use TaxTopic 513 (see the Instructions for Form 1040) or see Pub.
+970.

 You may be able to take a credit for your educational expenses instead of a deduction.
 See Form 8863 for details.